 Uganda is a landlocked country found in East Africa.
 The purely agricultural state is bordered by Kenya, Tanzania, Rwanda, Southern Sudan and the Democratic Republic of Congo.
-Uganda has beautiful physical features such as savanna plateaus, mountains and lakes.
+Uganda has beautiful physical features such as savanna plateaus, mountains, and lakes.
 The country adopted its flag (Uganda Flag) in the year 1962 when it became independent from the British.
 The flag marked the creation of the Uganda People’s Congress Party that came to power in April 1962 elections.
-It was designed by the then Uganda’s Minister of justice, Mr Grace Ibingira.
+It was designed by the then Uganda’s Minister of justice, Mr. Grace Ibingira.

 The Ugandan Flag: Meaning And What It Stands For

 Uganda flag was designed to depict the pure characters of the people of Uganda.
-Like in other countries, colours speak a lot about the people, their history and environment.
+Like in other countries, colours speak a lot about the people, their history, and environment.
 Each of the flag’s colours is significant in its own unique way.
 For instance, the black colour represents the Ugandan people.
-Like in other African countries, the colour black also symbolises the people’s maturity and masculinity.
+Like in other African countries, the colour black also symbolizes the people’s maturity and masculinity.
 The yellow and red represent sunlight and brotherhood respectively.
 The Yellow could also convey the message of happiness and good fortune while the red could speak of the people’s energy and passion.

 Furthermore, the grey-crowned crane on the white disc at the centre of the flag has its unique meaning to the people of Uganda.
 This species of bird is scientifically known as Balearica regulorum gibbericeps.
 Its unusual gracefulness, beauty and breeding display involving dancing, bowing and jumping could be one of the traits that attracted the then governor who first approved for the bird to be inserted on the flags flown by the Governor of Uganda and all vessels belonging to the Government of the Protectorate.